StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-notifications.md

 A notification triggers automated actions when specific events occur within an organization.

-This topic explains the different notification capabilities in TheHive.

 ## Key components

 A notification consists of two key components: